-Canine Pancreatitis can be either acute (sudden onset) or chronic (returns repeatedly).
+Canine pancreatitis can be either acute (sudden onset) or chronic (returns repeatedly).

-Cause of Pancreatitis
+Causes of Pancreatitis

 - certain medications